A City I Can’t Quite Put My Finger On: Dallas, TX

 Perhaps we were thrown off by the fact that it was only a few degrees above freezing one of the days we were there, which every local we met confirmed was indeed not normal.
 We knew not to expect tropical weather this time of year in Northern Texas, but having to bundle up and brave the bone-chilling wind was certainly disorienting.

 Did it feel like a big city?
 Dallas certainly has a large downtown with skyscrapers, but it was almost eerily empty on the Saturday and Sunday we were there.
-It looked like the urban center was almost exclusively commercial, so there didn’t appear to be many other attractions to draw people in on the weekend.
+It looked like the urban center was almost exclusively office buildings, so there didn’t appear to be many other attractions to draw people in on the weekend.
 I’m sure the unusual cold also kept people indoors.

 So for these and other reasons, Dallas ended up being a disorienting destination for a weekend trip.
 Maybe another visit during the summer months would clear things up… In any case, we still had a fun time, and below are some of the things we did!